reza-ya57/MechaCar_Statistical_Analysis/README.md

 ## Summary statistics on Suspension Coils
 We used multiple production lot data to study about the suspension coils quality and consistency.
+For this study we used one-sample t-test method to find out if the sample mean and population mean have a statistical diference or not.
+The hypothesis test for this assumption is as below:

+> H0: There is no statistical difference between the suspension coils sample mean and provided population mean.
+> H1: There is a statistical difference between the suspension coils sample mean and provided population mean.

 ### In below image you can see the total summary of the entire lot.